synlp/ChiMST/README.md

 ## Request the ChiMed and ChiMST Dataset

 To request the ChiMed and ChiMST Corpus, please download the contract in this repository ([English](./User_Contract_(English).pdf), [Chinese](./用户使用协议（中文）.pdf)), fill the request form, sign it, and send the request file to `yhtian@uw.edu`.
-We will send the link to download the corpus to the e-mail address provided in the request form within three business days if the request form meets our requirements.
+We will send the link to download the corpus to the e-mail address provided in the request form within **One Week** if the request form meets our requirements.

 Please read the following instructions before submitting your request form:
 * If your affiliation is in China, please use the [Chinese version](./用户使用协议（中文）.pdf) of the contract and fill it in Chinese (including the signature).